acciochris/physics-notes/notes/physics.md

 p = nk_BT
 $$

-By analyzing the motion of each molecule and adding them all tegether, we get
+By analyzing the motion of each molecule and adding them all together, we get

 $$
 p = \frac{2}{3}n\overline{E_k}